1-866-777-1360M-F 6am - 4:30pm PST

 In Stock - Ships Today!

 This DVD is a great teaching tool for your 5S event or as a reminder to employees about your 5S system.
 The DVD explains each step of the 5S process and gives examples of real-world applications that help with comprehension.
-Ideal length for keeping viewers' attention.
+This DVD is the ideal length for keeping viewers' attention and providing helpful 5S information.

 - Explains each step of the 5S process